Mesocycle Report

 - Low adherence on certain days?
 Consider trimming volume or rescheduling those sessions.

 - Volume flat or falling across the loading weeks?
-Revisit your reference weights or progression settings.
+Check your fatigue ratings and progression settings — under autoregulation, flat load usually means the logged sets themselves plateaued.

 - A lift that stalled?
 It may be a candidate for an exercise substitution next block.